-3.5: The nature of the work provides many opportunities for students to be shown any lack of progress that they might have.
+3.5: The nature of the work provides many opportunities for students to be shown their progress and gauge whether they understand content.

-D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
-3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
-3 3 4.3 All instructional materials used in the course are appropriately cited.
+D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
+5 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
+5 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
 1 1 Total 1 3

-4.1: The required textbook is referred to in multiple assignments, and it is available as a resource for openbook tests and projects, so it is utilized to contribute to student achievement.

-4.2: Materials and their purposes for learning are not always explicitly described, but it is evident that the textbook will be a frequently-used reference for students.
+4.1: The required textbook is referred to several times in the course assessment descriptions, and it is available as a resource for open-book tests and projects, so it is utilized to contribute to student achievement.4.2: Materials and their purposes for learning are not always explicitly described, but it is evident that the textbook will be a frequently-used reference for students.
 The Day 1 outline describes the use of lecture capture videos that will be posted.